 Ride by cable car is a unique experience itself – it’s around 15 minutes long scenic ride through the beautiful pine forest from where you can see strawberry fields and have an amazing view of the city down in the valley.

 Temple is located just a short walking distance from the cable car drop off point.
-Since everyone is going in that direction and the temple can be seen from the distance, you cannot miss the way.
+The temple is far but pretty big so you can see it from there, another reason to go in that direction.

 On the top of the hill you will find a beautiful temple with several other smaller buildings.
 You can enjoy nice and relaxed walk around the flower gardens and see some of the beautifully cultivated bonsai trees all around the temple.